I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_temperature_info.md

 ## Members

-`EventGenerated`

-Indicates if a notification will be generated when the current temperature crosses a threshold.

 `Index`

 Identifies the instance of temperature information.
 Starts from 0.
 Index 0 may indicate a composite value.

+`Temperature`

+A signed value that indicates the current temperature, in degrees Celsius.

 `OverThreshold`

 A signed value that specifies the maximum temperature within the desired threshold, in degrees Celsius.

+`UnderThreshold`

+A signed value that specifies the minimum temperature within the desired threshold, in degrees Celsius.

 `OverThresholdChangable`

 Indicates if <i>OverThreshold</i> can be changed by using <a href="..\ntddstor\ni-ntddstor-ioctl_storage_set_temperature_threshold.md">IOCTL_STORAGE_SET_TEMPERATURE_THRESHOLD</a>.

+`UnderThresholdChangable`

+Indicates if <i>UnderThreshold</i> can be changed by using <a href="..\ntddstor\ni-ntddstor-ioctl_storage_set_temperature_threshold.md">IOCTL_STORAGE_SET_TEMPERATURE_THRESHOLD</a>.

+`EventGenerated`

+Indicates if a notification will be generated when the current temperature crosses a threshold.

 `Reserved0`